 Of course, not every day was as good as the last and some days we did have to drive for 4 to 5 hours.
 Obviously, a tuk-tuk is rather slow, but if you plan your trip correctly, you’ll only have a few days like this.

 What you need to drive a tuk-tuk in Sri Lanka

-To legally drive a tuk-tuk in Sri Lanka you need a temporary Sri Lankan tuk-tuk license.
-To get your Sri Lankan license you must hold a valid license in your home country or have an international license.
+Ok, so let’s get down to the nitty-gritty.
+To legally drive a tuk-tuk in Sri Lanka, you need a temporary Sri Lankan tuk-tuk license.
+To get your Sri Lankan license, you must hold a valid license in your home country or have an international license.